 It took us over 9:30 minutes to set this up the first time.
 After repeated testing, we had an average setup time of 4:12 minutes.
 During testing, we experienced sore fingers from the spring buttons, and it was the only one we felt we had to "get comfortable" to disassemble because we were going to be there awhile.

-The Kidco earned an 8 of 10 for portability.
-This product is the second lightest option in the group at 10 lbs 8 oz.
+This product is one of the lightest options in the group at 10 lbs 8 oz.
 This weight is less than half the size of tow other products we tested.
 It is also one of the smallest measuring 18"H x 27"L x 6.5"W when folded.
 This product comes with a travel bag with handles that are neither great nor terrible and fitting it into a trunk is about average.
 However, the smaller size and lower weight make it a viable airplane option.

-The Kidco earned a 2 of 10 for comfort.
+The Kidco isn't the most comfortable option in the group.
 This product has a thin but soft foam mattress.
 The pad has permanent indentations on it that never smoothed out over several months, and we suspect it may be a by-product of the fold.
 The foam is thin and depresses easily.
 Getting baby in and out is also disappointing and more uncomfortable for caregivers than some of the competition.

-The Kidco earned a 4 of 10 for quality.
-This score is the second lowest for the group and is a result of inconsistent stitching and materials that feel flimsy compared to the competition.
+The Kidco provides an overall unimpressive product when it come to general quality.
+Its metric result is one of the lowest for the group as a result of inconsistent stitching and materials that feel flimsy compared to the competition.
 This play yard has steel poles and cotton twill fabric with mesh.

 Our product had several loose threads (above left), and the mesh was easy to stretch with a small amount of pressure.
 The zipper along the bottom had trouble staying connected (above right).
 Our Mesh was pulled oddly on one corner.
 The frame poles are somewhat wiggly, and the paint is chipping scraping off where the poles insert into the frame, which is likely to get worse over time.

-This product earned a 1 of 10 for eco-health.
+This product disappoints for eco-health.
 Kidco, like many other manufacturers, is not making great strides related to eco-healthy products and materials.
 Kidco does not list what this product is made of or if it uses flame retardant materials in the manufacturing process.
-The Center for Environmental Health has a list of several manufacturers and their response to inquiries concerning flame retardants.
+The Center for Environmental Health retains information on manufacturers and their responses to requests for information concerning flame retardants.
 Kidco is not shown on the list and makes no claims about avoiding potential health hazards.